Albert2424/TFM/INITIAL_CONFIG/README.md

 The program will return a directory named `/config` containing the initial configurations before and after equilibrium (i.e. `top_0.50.pdb`, `top_eq\_0.50.pdb` for a system with 50\% of the chains forming the cluster).
 As previously mentioned, the code also generates a `.dcd` with a 100 frames from the initial position to equilibrium (following the previous example, `traj_0.50.dcd`).
 Use the trajectory file to set the number of steps needed by your system to reach equilibrium.

 *NOTE:* _in order to visualize if the chains have reached equilibrium we used [VMD] viewer using the beta mode from graphics representation.
 Since we wanted a different color for each aminoacid from top to bottom, the b-factor of every particle of the chain was changed in order to do it.
-This directory also includes the file `b_fact.py` which changes the b factors of any pdb file that you may have generated from other codes._
+This directory also includes the file `b_fact.py` which changes the b factors of any `.pdb file that you may have generated from other codes._

 [VMD]: https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD